- May 31, 2017

 Getting the edge

-Knowing your competitors, your client and the environment in which you are operating and being able to create the best bid strategy will help give you an edge in your proposal.
+Using competitive intelligence in writing tenders allows you to know your competitors, your client and the environment in which you are operating and thus create the best bid strategy to give you the edge in your proposal.